Clicking on Reporting in the navigation bar gives you an account-wide visual overview of how your campaigns are performing, or have performed.

 This will take you to your campaign reports and you can then select a specific campaign from there.
 You can also get to your campaign reports by clicking Reporting > Campaign reports from the navigation bar.

-For more on campaign reports, read Getting started - Reading the campaign reports.
+For more on campaign reports, read more on campaign reports.

 The overview is split into four sections: